mollercolin/Kafka-Streaming-Data-Project/README.md

 # Kafka-Web-Server
-## A python producer => js consumer are used to send data to a kakfa broker running in a docker container
+## A python producer => js consumer are used to send data to a Kakfa broker running in a docker container